Your Heart Health & Mental Health Are More Connected Than You Think, Here's How To Protect Both

-In addition, several studies, including a 2015 trial, have found that regular physical exercise increases the size of the hippocampus, one of the brain's major memory and mood centers.
+In addition, several studies, including a 2015 trial4, have found that regular physical exercise increases the size of the hippocampus, one of the brain's major memory and mood centers.
 When it comes to the brain, size matters!
-Exercise also stimulates the production of growth factors, such as brain-derived neurotrophic factors (BDNF), which act like fertilizer for the brain and enhance neuroplasticity, or the brain's adaptability.
+Exercise also stimulates the production of growth factors, such as brain-derived neurotrophic factors5 (BDNF), which act like fertilizer for the brain and enhance neuroplasticity, or the brain's adaptability.

-On the mental health front, a 2019 study in JAMA Psychiatry found exercise lowers the risk of developing depression (and that's just from jogging for 15 minutes a day).
-And research on people who are coping with depression and schizophrenia concluded that exercise improves mood, anxiety, and even cognitive health.
+On the mental health front, a 2019 study in JAMA Psychiatry6 found exercise lowers the risk of developing depression (and that's just from jogging for 15 minutes a day).
+And research on people who are coping with depression and schizophrenia concluded that exercise improves mood7, anxiety, and even cognitive health.